 Our rigorous curriculum covers a breadth of issues in nursing and health care, giving nurses the foundation and skills to expand their practice.
 Here are a few of the MSN nursing leadership program’s key courses:

-- Health Care Strategic Management and Planning (N545): Students investigate the processes of determining the direction of a health care system by establishing objectives and designing and implementing strategies.
+- Health Care Strategic Management and Planning (N545PE): Students investigate the processes of determining the direction of a health care system by establishing objectives and designing and implementing strategies.
 Stresses the dynamic nature of related issues in a rapidly evolving health care delivery system.
 This course includes practice experience hours.

 Graduates of the MSN program, nursing management and organizational leadership specialization, will be able to: